Dan Favale

 Over/Under Prop Betting

-Oh, yes, you can bet the over/under in the props department.
-And the possibilities are virtually endless.
+Yes, you can also bet the over/under in the props market—and the possibilities are nearly endless.

 While these over/under bets can be a nice change of pace from the single-game scores and win-total lines, there aren't as readily available.
 Many sportsbooks only bust them out for big playoff games or championship tilts.
 If you're looking for these wagers to be more of a game-by-game staple in your arsenal, we'd recommend focusing on college football or the NFL.
 The scarcity of games in both encourages sportsbooks to offer more prop options—and more creation prop options—on a regular basis.